vsrinivas/fuchsia/docs/ledger/conflict_resolution.md

 ## Conflicts

-Ledger is an offline-first database - the change history forms a directed acyclic graph (DAG) and devices can naturally diverge when making concurrent changes.
-Whenever the local history DAG has more than one head, we call this state a **conflict**.
+Ledger is an offline-first database - devices can naturally diverge when making concurrent changes and thus, the change history forms a directed acyclic graph (DAG) of [commits](architecture.md#Storage).
+Whenever the local history DAG has more than one head commit, i.e. more than one leaf in the DAG, we call this state a **conflict**.

 *** aside